shivannis/xandr-docs-public/xandr-docs/articles/invest/creative-types.md

 - [Banner and HTML5 Creatives](banner-and-html5-creatives.md)

 > [!NOTE]
-> Xandr provides standard creative templates for all supported media types, such as expandables and intersitials.
+> Microsoft Advertising provides standard creative templates for all supported media types, such as expandables and intersitials.
 You can also create your own custom templates.
 For more information, see [Create a Custom Creative Template](create-a-custom-creative-template.md).

 ## Related topics